VRLAB-HSKL/Vektoranalysis/ParameterCurve/README.md

 In universities and colleges, mathematical curves are often taught using analog materials like paper and chalkboards.
-While these seminars are often supported by digital teaching concepts, they are often limited to passive visualizations like videos or images.
+While these lessons are often supported by digital teaching concepts, they are often limited to passive visualizations like videos or images.
 A new, more active medium is made possible through virtual reality.
-This medium allows many opportunities for new learning techniques to promote understanding beyond raw mathematical formulas and increase spatial imagining.
-For this project, we took the materials of an existing math college course to develop a virtual reality application and use it during the course.
-Import- ant factors and frameworks of immersive learning will be introduced and the development process will be documented.
-Lastly we attempt a personal evaluation of the application and take a look at future development steps.
+This medium enables new learning techniques to promote understanding beyond raw mathematical formulas and increase spatial imagination in students.
+For this project, we took the materials of an existing college level math course and  developed a virtual reality application that visualizes single curves in 3D space and allows for user interaction with an imported set of curves.